How To Maximize Your Self-pour Venue Sales

 How To Execute It: You can provide customers with specific beverages, either beer or wine ahead of time, and have a beer expert or sommelier explain what customers are drinking while they taste it in the comfort of their own home.
 This experience can be fun for friends and family during the weekends and is also a great way to bring in extra revenue during these unprecedented times.

-How To Execute It: If you are new to the catering business, offer a few options to keep things easy on you, and see how it goes.
-Stick with the traditional holiday meals.
+How To Execute It: If you are new to the catering business, offer a few options to keep things easy on you.
+If you see success, start expanding by offering more options and complex items.

 Navigating this “new normal” is going to be difficult, especially without the help of others in the industry.
 That’s why we’ve created this list of 52 Tips for Your Post-COVID Strategy to help you reopen safely and efficiently.
 We would love to hear your thoughts, so if you have any other ideas for ways in which you can bring in revenue during the pandemic, you can contact us at firstname.lastname@example.org or (312) 416-9989.
 Cheers!